 SurvJustice: Increasing the Prospect of Justice for Survivors

 SurvJustice is a national not-for-profit organization that increases the prospect of justice for survivors by holding both perpetrators and enablers of sexual violence accountable.
 SurvJustice provides effective legal assistance to survivors to enforce their rights in campus, criminal, and civil systems of justice.
-SurvJustice also provides technical support and resources to empowers activists creating systematic change in their communities.
-Finally, SurvJustice provides comprehensive trainings to support institutions that prevent and address sexual violence.
+SurvJustice also provides technical support and resources to changemakers working within in their communities.
+Finally, SurvJustice provides comprehensive trainings to institutions that prevent and address sexual violence.
 By working on all fronts, SurvJustice decrease the prevalence of sexual violence throughout the nation.

 At SurvJustice, we believe that perpetrators and enablers of sexual violence must be held accountable.
-We do this by ensuring that survivors have effective legal help designed to:
+We do this by supporting law firms working with survivors and providing direct legal services to survivors to ensure they have effective legal assistance in:

-In addition to the various resources we offer to groups all over your community, we can also help you effect real change.
+In addition to the various resources we offer institutions, we can also help you effect real change in your community.
 If there are insufficient laws on the books in your state to protect victims of sexual violence, we can help by making presentations during committee meetings or in workgroups.
-We provide all the resources you need to help ensure legislative bodies have the information they need to understand how serious this problem is on campuses and how it impacts your community.
+We can also assist in developing media attention around ongoing issues of campus sexual violence within your community.

-You can get involved by donating, volunteering your time or by working for us.
+You can get involved with SurvJustice by donating, interning, or volunteering your time with us.
 We are here to help and if you want to know more about our work we can be reached through our online form or by calling us at (202) 600-7839.